Last updated: 28 Jun, 2021

 Invest in a heat pad for small pets

 Small pets such as guinea pigs and rabbits need more attention and care during colder months.
-You can make their hutch cosy with warm blankets or hay, or buy a heat pad which can be easily microwaved.
-However, make sure the heat pad is only at one end of their enclosure and not across the whole length so they can get off it, as it's possible it could burn if they can't get off.
+You can make their hutch cosy with warm blankets or hay, or buy an animal heat pad that can be easily microwaved.
+However, make sure the heat pad is only at one end of their enclosure and not across the whole length so they can get off and away from the heat.

 Fireplaces are a great way to keep the house feeling cosy, but keep a watchful eye on your furry friends around them.
 Get a fireplace screen or glass door as an extra level of protection, or even a pet gate to stop your pet from going into the room entirely.

 Train your pet to keep away from the fireplace, and supervise at all times around the fire as well.
 Ensure house guests are aware that your pet isn't allowed near the fireplace.

 In many ways, it’s more important than ever in winter to keep up your pet’s grooming regime, as pooches with wet, long, matted hair are more prone to infections.
 Ensure that you completely dry off your furry friend when they get wet, and regularly brush their coat to prevent skin and health problems.
 Bathing your doggo using a gentle moisturising shampoo and conditioner will also help to soothe dry winter skin.
 Lastly, if your furry friend isn’t being walked as much in the colder months, treat them to a pedicure and trim their nails as they won’t be filed down naturally.

 If your pooch isn’t getting as much exercise as usual in the cooler months, it’s important that their food intake is reduced to avoid putting on the winter weight and affecting their metabolism.
 This also applies to feline friends, who may be snuggled up inside instead of getting out and about.